jun-low/jun-low.github.io/README.md

 ## 👋 Introduction

 This is the repository for my portfolio (version 2).
 I have created this portfolio with [create-astro](https://astro.build/) and published it to Github Pages.
-A live demo can be viewed here [here](https://jun-low.github.io/).
+A live demo can be viewed [here](https://jun-low.github.io/).

 ## 🧑‍🚀 Functionality